awsdocs/amazon-ec2-user-guide-windows/doc_source/using-eni.md

 You can set the termination behavior for a network interface that's attached to an instance\.
 You can specify whether the network interface should be automatically deleted when you terminate the instance to which it's attached\.

 **Source/destination checking**
-Disabling source/destination checking enables an instance to handle network traffic that isn't specifically destined for the instance\.
-For example, instances running services such as network address translation, routing, or a firewall should disable the source/destination check attribute\.
-This attribute is enabled by default\.
+You can enable or disable source/destination checks, which ensure that the instance is either the source or the destination of any traffic that it receives\.
+Source/destination checks are enabled by default\.
+You must disable source/destination checks if the instance if the instance runs services such as network address translation, routing, or firewalls\.

 **Monitoring IP traffic**
 You can enable a VPC flow log on your network interface to capture information about the IP traffic going to and from a network interface\.
 After you've created a flow log, you can view and retrieve its data in Amazon CloudWatch Logs\.
 For more information, see [VPC Flow Logs](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html) in the *Amazon VPC User Guide*\.